annegautham/annegautham.github.io/src/content/notes/electronic_properties_of_materials/03-more-conductors.md

 - There was an implicit definiton of infinities (infinitely large crystal / single frequency of momentum vector yielding an infinitely large density of states)
 - normalized density of states (g(E)) by energy/volume is a constnant (can be proved...)
 - conductivity is j/E = q^2(g(E_f))v_f^2\*\tau

+Density of state is proportional to square root of energy...

+$\Delta E is very small (around 1\%) compared to E_f$.

+## 2D Case...

+We know that the real material is three dimensional so we need to look at dispersion in 3D.
+Since it is not easy to do that, let's look at the 2D situation...

+k is 2D is a vector, so that (kx, ky) yields the direction of propagation.

+E\_

+## Fermi Energy vs. Temperature

+Fermi Level in metals is fairly stubborn - doesn't change as a function of temperature...

+Integral of sqrt Energy dE/ 1+ exp E does not have a closed form solution....

+At 0 degree case, doesn't matter what fermi energy is, and appriximatino is given by

+Fermi energy = hbar^2 / 8effective mass \* (3n/pi)^2/3

+Fermi energy at a certain temperature = E_f0 \* (1-pi^2/12 (kT/E_f0)^2)

+Average energy of electrons are aroudnd 3/5 E_fermi

+Random dance of electrons, when it gets colder... in perfect cooridinate (less random... at short time scale, still random - vacuum field fluctuation)